All Four Rides by the Numbers

 Rensselaerville - 10 miles

 10 miles and 1000' of climbing.
 Haven't been training to much for the next big event?
-No Problem, this route is friendly to the casual cyclist, young cyclist, and we've even seen some kid trailers go by on this one.
+No problem, this route is friendly to the casual cyclist, young cyclist, and we've even seen some kid trailers go by on this one.
 Enjoy the morning on a beautiful tour of the town and 1 aid station stop on main street Rensselaerville.

-Kids' Ride - 3 miles
+FAMILY Ride - 3 miles